English communication skills course: how to influence people and connect to them

 Face-to-face private training in Hong Kong

-This is an English + a communication theory and practice course together in HK.
-As you learn more and update your mind set, skill set and communication techniques, the response you get from people will change and your power to influence them increase.
+As you learn more and more and update your mind set, skill set and communication techniques, the response you get from people will change and your power to influence them increase.
 Don't abuse it.

 We are all programmed biologically, socially and individually.
 When you study and understand how these levels of programming work for people generally, for people that belong to a specific group (culture) and for the particular individual you're talking to, you will have the opportunity to leverage on it and achieve your communication goal with more success.

 A myth about communication

 Most people probably have never thought or learned about the essence of communication even though we talk, listen, write and read all day long.
 We just naturally do these without really understanding how they work.

 The implicit model most people use is very simple: I have an idea, I encode it into language and sent it to the another person.
 They decode my message and understand it as I intended.
 Of course, it doesn't work like that.

 No wonder why there is so much miscommunication and misunderstanding between people.

 In the course you are going to learn a more complex model that will increase your power to influence people more effectively.

 Just as an example, we don't hear what others say.
 We filter out information, we delete, ignore, modify and distort it according to our believes, knowledge, assumptions and expectations.
 These are formed by our unique life experiences and cultural backgrounds.